alexvozza2012-droid/Picobrowser/README.md

 - Graphical interface based on QtWidgets
 - Web page rendering with QtWebEngine
 - Lightweight and minimal browser
-- Can be launched directly from the application menu, desktop or XFCE panel
+- Can be launched directly from the application menu, desktop or panel
 - Open source project

 ---